It pains me to admit it

 Nothing.

-have texted me.
+Surely she would have texted me.
 But lately her phone has been crashing for no reason.
-Maybe she
+Maybe she can’t text me.

 OR